jassummisko/Dianchi/README.md

 ----------------------------------
-split   string, spr   -- Returns table of string split into substrings by separator spr. words   string        -- Returns table of string split into words. chas    string        -- Returns table of each character of string. join    table(, sep)  -- Concatenates all strings of table with sep in between, then returns the concatenated string; sep defaults to space if left empty.
+split   string, spr   -- Returns table of string split into substrings by separator spr. words   string        -- Returns table of string split into words. chars   string        -- Returns table of each character of string. join    table(, sep)  -- Concatenates all strings of table with sep in between, then returns the concatenated string; sep defaults to space if left empty.
 ```